mablanco/docker-osmedeus/README.md

 Docker image for Osmedeus, a fully automated offensive security tool for reconnaissance and vulnerability scanning (<https://github.com/j3ssie/Osmedeus>).
 This image is built upon Debian's Bullseye slim image.

 On 1st January 2022, Osmedeus' main developer (j3ssie) launched a beta of the new 4.0 version, which superseeds the previous v2 based on Django.
-While README file covers v4, the READEMv2 file covers both the 1.5 and the 2.x versions.
+While this README covers v4, the [READMEv2](READMEv2.md) file covers both the 1.5 and the 2.x versions.

 From v4.0.0 on, the Docker image `latest` tag references the newest 4.x available version.